More About Us

 Red Rope is a national hillwalking/outdoors group with lots of regional groups around the country.
 Our group (Warwickshire) is small, with about ten active members, and we are keen to welcome others.

-At the moment most of us are over 40, to 60’s and we’re a sociable and welcoming bunch of people (I joined a couple of years ago, and I found the group very friendly)
+At the moment most of us are over 50’s, and we’re a sociable and welcoming bunch of people (I joined a couple of years ago, and I found the group very friendly).
+There is one member who brings their well-behaved dog along.

 There is a local mailing list to advertise our upcoming walks – please contact us if you’d like to be added.